BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## In Development

-- [ ] b15 - BookingImpl - datefrom should not be bigger that date to -> new validation to add to booking. currently this works! noooo
+- [ ] b15 - BookingImpl - datefrom should not be bigger that date to -> new validation to add to booking. currently this works! noooo<br>adad a check whioch says if dateTo is before /dateFRom then throew exception

 ## Testing